-This Quick Salmon Pasta is lifted with some simple yet fresh ingredients, basil, tomatoes and onions from my garden.
-It makes for a light but filling quick meal!
+This simple Salmon Pasta is lifted with some simple yet fresh ingredients, basil, tomatoes and shallots from my garden.

 I am still rocking some relatively light meals that are a little light on the meat front after eating bucket loads of the stuff in the last couple of weeks.

-This glorious salmon pasta recipe is just part of that, it is delicious, light, fresh!
+This glorious pasta recipe is just part of that, it is delicious, light, fresh!